antarctica/asli-pipeline/README.md

 ln -sf ENVS.myconfig ENVS
 # Edit ENVS.myconfig to customise parameters for the pipeline
 ```

+Please inspect this file when running the pipeline for the first time.
+In particular `$FIRST_RUN` might prevent you from succesfully running the pipeline when set to `false` on first run.

 ## Data Output
 The pipeline allows data output to the JASMIN Object Store, a local file system, or both - depending on where you are running this pipeline and which output file formats you would like to use.